 Goodridge v.
 Commissioner of Public Health.
 On November 18, 2003, the Supreme Judicial Court declared "that barring an individual from the protections, benefits, and obligations of civil marriage solely because that person would marry a person of the same sex violates the Massachusetts Constitution."
 The court stayed entry of judgment "for 180 days to permit the Legislature to take such action as it may deem appropriate in light of" the court's opinion.
-On May 17, 2003, marriage became available to individuals marrying persons of the same sex.
+On May 17, 2004, marriage became available to individuals marrying persons of the same sex.

 Ricci v.
 Murphy.
-On July 14, 2004, a subset of plaintiffs filed a motion to reopen the case and enforce the final order of May 25, 1993, asserting various reasons why the Department of Mental Retardation is not in compliance with the 1993 final order, mostly relating to the Commonwealth's plan to close the Fernald Developmental Center as an Intermediate Care Facility for the Mentally Retarded.
+On July 14, 2004, a subset of plaintiffs filed a motion to reopen the case and enforce the final order of May 25, 1993, asserting various reasons why the Department of Mental Retardation is not in compliance with the 1993 final order, mostly relating to the Commonwealth's plan to close the Fernald Developmental Center.
+Another subgroup of plaintiffs (representing class members from the Dever and Wrentham Developmental Centers) continues to engage in a mediation process with the Department pursuant to a process prescribed by the final order.
+The Department filed a responsive pleading on August 16, 2004, asserting that all of the requirements of the final order were met.
+On August 28, 2004, the Disability Law Center filed a motion to intervene, asserting an interest on behalf of persons with disabilities in the closing of the facility which was allowed.

 Dzialo v.
 Greenfield.
 This case settled for a total of \$936,000.
-All but \$150,000 has been paid.
+All settlement amounts owing from the Commonwealth have been paid.

 Health Care for All v.
 Romney et al. (United States District Court).
 A group of individual plaintiffs brought this complaint for injunctive and declaratory relief, challenging the Commonwealth's administration of the MassHealth dental program.
 Specifically, the plaintiffs assert that the Commonwealth's administration of the dental program fails to comply with the requirements allegedly imposed by federal Medicaid law.
 Discovery concluded in or about March 2004.
-The defendants have filed a motion for summary judgment as to all claims, and on July 13, 2004, oral argument was held both on that motion and on the Plaintiffs' renewed request for class certification.
-Trial on any remaining claims is presently scheduled to commence on October 4, 2004.
+The defendants have filed a motion for summary judgment as to all claims, and on October 1, 2004, the court issued a decision allowing the defendants' motion as to one count, finding that the so-called "equal access" provision of the federal Medicaid law contained no language establishing an individual right of action.
+The plaintiffs voluntarily dismissed two additional counts.
+No decision has yet issued on the plaintiffs' renewed request for class certification.
+Trial on the remaining claims began on October 18, 2004.
+The evidentiary portion of the trial concluded October 25, 2004.
+Further briefing and argument will take place through early February 2005, with the Court's decision to follow sometime thereafter.
 Although the plaintiffs have not quantified the cost of the services and program changes they seek, it is likely that the costs associated with such changes could amount to more than \$20 million.